 C. Public hearing to consider the conditional zoning of 6 lots on Klepper Drive from RM-8 Residential Multi-Family Medium

 Density District to RM-8/CZ Residential Multi-Family Medium Density District/Conditional Zoning for road construction,

 modifications and flexible development request for lot size.
 Documents

 D. Public hearing to consider the conditional zoning of property off Fairview Road from Urban Village District to Urban Place

 District/Conditional Zoning for the development of a mixed use project containing apartments and retail, with modifications

 to parking standards found in Section 7-8-26 of the Unified Development Ordinance. - The applicant has requested a

 VI.
 NEW BUSINESS:

-B. Boards & Commissions: (Council to decide who, if any, to interview) Documents
+A. Boards & Commissions: (Council to determine who, if any, to interview) Documents

 VII.
 INFORMAL DISCUSSION AND PUBLIC COMMENT: